-This section explains how to view the captured picture files stored in the network disks and download the captured pictures.
+This section explains how to view the captured picture files stored in the network disks or the memory cards and download the captured pictures.

 1. Click Picture on the menu bar to enter picture interface.

 Figure 4-20 Picture Interface